As you learned in links, the <a>

 <p>On this page</p>

-The links themselves are in an unordered list.
-While they don't have to be nested in a list, using a list enables screen reader users to know how many list items, and therefore links, are an individual list in a navigation.
+While navigation items don't have to be nested in a list, using a list enables screen reader users to know how many list items, and therefore links, are in the navigation.

 <nav aria-labelledby="tocTitle">